-This deliverable explains part of the SILVANUS Project, specifically the work of WP6.
-The aim of the study is to review the current adaptation of ecological resilience programs across pilot areas in Phase C. Allocated pilot area focus in 6 sites, Gargano Park Italy, Tepilora Park Italy, Sterea Ellada Greece, Cova da Beira Portugal, Podpoľanie Slovakia, and Sebangau National Park (Indonesia).
+The aim of the study is to review the current adaptation of ecological resilience programme across pilot areas in Phase C. Allocated pilot area focus in 5 sites across Europe (Gargano Park Italy, Tepilora Park Italy, Sterea Ellada Greece, Cova da Beira Portugal, Podpoľanie Slovakia) and 1 non europe pilot (Sebangau National Park Indonesia).

-The review focused on the ecological resilience programs that were done by respective regional authorities towards rehabilitation and restoration of forests.
-Forest fires are one of the main causes of forest ecosystem destruction.
-Therefore, the restoring programs are essential to learn as it can rebuild the condition into initial state.
-That is why this study will consider the impact of wildfires upon natural resources to reach ecological balance.
+The review focused on the ecological resilience programs that were currently adopted by respective regional authorities towards rehabilitation and restoration of forests.
+Forest fires are one of the main causes of forest ecosystem degradation and destruction.
+Therefore, the restoration programs are essential to learn as it can rebuild the condition eventually into the initial state.
+Therefore, the study has considered the impact of wildfires upon natural resources to reach ecological balance.